global-asp/asp-source/en/0226_the-blacksmiths-dilemma.md

 ##
 Ratshipi was happy to hear that
 Kgosi Mogale wanted to see him.
-“I will be very happy to work for the chief,” he said.
+"I will be very happy to work for the chief," he said.

 ##
 So Ratshipi went to the palace.
-“Ratshipi, I have heard about your good work,” said Kgosi Mogale.
+"Ratshipi, I have heard about your good work," said Kgosi Mogale.
-“I want you to do a very special task.”
+"I want you to do a very special task."

 ##
-“With your iron and steel, I want you to build a man who can walk, cry real tears and bleed real human blood.”
+"With your iron and steel, I want you to build a man who can walk, cry real tears and bleed real human blood."
-“Impossible!” thought Ratshipi.
+"Impossible!" thought Ratshipi.
 But no one could say no to the king in this village.